itmm/hex/docs/index.md

 * it contains all source code that is needed to build the executable
 * but the code is spread over multiple slides
 * to form an extreme form of Literate Programming
-* that may be called **Slideware-Programming** (SWP)
+* that may be called **Slideware-Programming** (`SWP`)
 * Have fun!

 ## What is `hx`?
-* `hx` is a program that parses a `x`-document and extracts source  code or an executable program out of it
+* `hx` is a program that parses a Markdown document and extracts source code or an executable program out of it
 * think of it as a very powerful macro processor that combines, extends and orders small fragments of code
 * but also it generates a HTML documentation like the one you are currently reading

-## What is a `x`-document?
+## Why use Markdown document?
-* `x`-documents are text documents with a markdown-like syntax
+* Markdown documents are structured text documents
 * it contains sections at different levels, paragraphs and code snippets
-* the sections and code snippets are automatically formatted as slides of a very big slide show
+* `hx` formats the sections and code snippets as slides of a very big slide show
-* these slides can be decorated with notes
+* these slides should be decorated with notes

-## SWP ≠ Literate Programming
+## `SWP` ≠ Literate Programming
-* SWP should not document a finished program
+* `SWP` should not document a finished program
 * but it should document the process of creating a program instead
 * after every slide you can generate the code from all the slides that you have read